samuel-allan/Z80Plus/README.md

 - [ ] Integrated assembler
 - [ ] Integrated SDCC compiler

+Estimated First Release (with very little done): 30 Dec 2017! (with help from people this can become a reality earlier)

 ## Credits & Original Author ##

 This project is heavily based (and borrows all emulation code) from Konamiman's original project, which can be found [here](https://github.com/Konamiman/Z80dotNet).